June 19, 2025

 Pran

-Pran started his acting career with a small role in the Punjabi film “Yamla Jat” (1941), followed by “Chaudhary” and “Khajanchi” in 1941.
-In 1942, he acted in his first Hindi film, Khandaan (1942), opposite Noor Jehan, followed by other films like Kaise Kahoon (1945) and Khamosh Nigahen (1946).
+Pran started his acting career with a small role in the Punjabi film “Yamla Jat” (1941).
+He followed it by films like “Chaudhary” and “Khajanchi” in 1941.
+In 1942, he acted in his first Hindi film, Khandaan (1942), opposite Noor Jehan.
+His other notable films in this period include Kaise Kahoon (1945) and Khamosh Nigahen (1946).

 After partition, Pran left Lahore and moved to Bombay.
 It was a very difficult time for a lot of people.
 His friends “Saadat Hasan Manto and Shyam” helped him get the film “Ziddi,” also starring Dev Anand and Kamini Kaushal, written by Ismat Chughtai and directed by Shaheed Latif.
 Ironically, Manto also had to leave Bombay for Pakistan.